Expand description

 - Hyperelastic

-- Required methods for hyperelastic constitutive models.
+- Required methods for hyperelastic solid constitutive models.